Mama’s Natural Journey

 Calm the Itch: 4 Natural Remedies for Eczema Relief

-Let’s explore four of the most powerful natural remedies for eczema: calendula, manuka honey, coconut oil, and sea moss.
+Below are four natural remedies often used to help calm eczema and support healthier, more comfortable skin: calendula, manuka honey, coconut oil, and sea moss.

 Calendula